SystemsApproach/tcpcc/variants.rst

    :width: 350px
    :align: center

-   On-Ramp paces packet transmission to avoid in-network queues due to bursty traffic, complementing the traditional congestion control's approach to maintaining long-term stability and fairness.
+   On-Ramp paces packet transmission to avoid in-network queues due to bursty traffic, complementing the traditional congestion control algorithm's effort to maintain long-term stability and fairness.

-The idea is to break the congestion control mechanism into two parts, with each focused on just one of the equilibrium-vs-transient issues.
+The idea is to break the congestion control mechanism into two parts, with each focused on just one aspect of the equilibrium/transient trade-off.
 Specifically, On-Ramp is implemented as a “shim” that sits below a conventional TCP congestion control algorithm, as shown in :numref:`Figure %s <fig-onramp>`.
 The On-Ramp shim deals with bursts (which temporarily fill network queues) by trying to reduce queuing